 Wake up L&D. Do festivals, not movies!

 The “rude awakening” came from the realisation that there is a growing gap between many companies’ aspiration to change and adapt, and the real money invested in employee skills development.
 This is not to say that those businesses don’t want to invest in change – but rather that they don’t see L&D as a core part of getting there.
-We’ve seen this across many sectors, especially where the sector itself is evolving fast.
+We’ve seen this across many sectors and geographies, especially where the sector itself is evolving fast.